keanischuller/keanischuller/README.md

 - 👋 Hi, I’m Keani!
-- 👀 I’m interested in using data to create positive societal impact
+- 👀 I’m interested in using data to create positive societal impact and bring changes into this world :D
 - 🌱 I’m currently doing my Master's in Management Analytics at McGill University
 - 📫 You can reach me via email at keani.schuller@mail.mcgill.ca